-I’ve received so many inquiries about co-op galleries that I want to address this and give you some helpful pointers on starting your own.
+I received so questions about co-op galleries that I am reposting this article from 2009 to give you some helpful pointers on starting your own.
 Lots of you have expressed interest in opening your own gallery or craft shop and said you are concerned because so many fail.
 It’s true that many co-op style craft galleries don’t make it but artists who approach it as a business rather than a hobby can do very well.
 There are some co-op galleries in this county that have lasted decades.

 First, let’s look at the advantages of a co-op:

 - Customarily, the cash output initially is minimal since it is shared amongst members.

 - You don’t need to purchase inventory to start up since it is the members who make up the artists represented.

 - As an artist you will not be stuck sitting the gallery yourself full time at the cost of precious studio time.

 - You don’t ever have to advertise for help.
 The members all put in time.

 - There are too many “cooks”and not enough sous-chefs.
 You need a director or a team of directors.